 The chisel comes in a soft state from the store.
 That is why the heating process is necessary.
 It is the same as low-carbon steel when you get it.
 Cut it with a hacksaw, grind it using a wheel and shape it with a file.
 The edges have to be acceptable by burning through the heat treatment.

 Get the steel to 1400 degrees and heat it till the magnet no longer sticks to the steel.
 Make use of forges and furnaces for the heating process.
 Using a torch for heat treatment is easy since the heat is concentrated.
 You can hold the steel on a flame until it is short enough.

 Chisels go through grinding, and that gives a beveled edge.
 There are grinding marks on the tip of the blade as you grind the blade.
 What shows you that your tip is well-done is the cutting edge that becomes glassy smooth.

-A grinder is a replacement for sandpaper that takes forever to sharpen a chisel when it is blunt.
+A grinder replaces sandpaper that takes forever to sharpen a chisel when it is blunt.
 The chisel grinder heats the chisel, but too much heat will destroy it.
 A power tool like a bench grinder is ideal for the chisel tip.

 As you grind the chisel, remove the blued steel.
 The grinder comes with two types of wheels.
-The other one is blue-gray, and the other white, and they both contain aluminum-oxide.
+The other one is blue-gray, and the other is white, and they both contain aluminum oxide.
 The darker wheel is more complex and keeps its shape longer, and it is hotter when the wood file flattens the tip and refines the shape of the chisel tip.
-Grinding and weakens the steel.
+Grinding and weakening the steel.